GBBG-27/Networking_codes/Simple_echo_server/Server/README.md

 ## Description

-This is a simple server written in in python that
+This is a simple server written in  python that

-echo back data sent to it.When the script is run
+echoes back data sent to it.When the script starts

-you will be promt to enter the IP ADDRESS and the
+you will be prompt to enter an `IP ADDRESS` and a

+`PORT` number,after you give the necessary details the script
-port number,the script will start to listen on the

-address and port given.When a connection is made,
+will start to listen on the address given.When a connection is made,

-the address with port will be printed out,it then waits
+the address of the connection will be printed out,it then waits

 for data from the other end (client).When the client sends data,

-it will be printed out and then send it back and then print
+it will be printed out and then send it back,it then print

-the number of bytes sent .Data can be sent and received contineously.
+the number of bytes sent.Data can be sent and received continuously.

-The server closes when
+The server will run forever unless nanually stopped.With a connection made,

+data can be exchanged,when the client closes its connection or aborts,it will be

+printed out that a particular address closed the connection,here the server does

+not close,it just closes that specific address and still listens for more connections.

+## Usage

+#### - First download the script